abdelmonem55/learn-rust/multisig-factory.md

 const CODE: &[u8] = include_bytes!("../../multisig2/res/multisig2.wasm");
 ```

-it is slice version of String so it reference to other type of String ,here we are haveing a string literal of type '&'static str' and this mean it reference to a string with static [lifetime](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html) which will live all program lifetime
+it is slice version of String so it reference to other type of String ,here we are haveing a string literal of type '&'static str' and this mean it reference to a string with static [lifetime](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html) which will live all program lifetime.

 ---